 - Vegetable sticks and a dip — That crispy texture is something that we commonly crave when it comes to snacks, and it’s usually accompanied by a salty flavor of sorts.
 Ding, ding, ding — yes I’m talking about chips.
 Packaged chips can be loaded with lots of salt, flavorings and saturated fats and it usually leads to bloating.
 To combat this, my favorite swap would be vegetable sticks and a dip of sorts.
 It has the crunchy texture and a little sprinkle of salt can give you that flavor you crave, easy peasy.
 When it comes to dips here are some I like:

-- SOMETHING LIGHT, SWEET AND SOUR: Freshly-squeezed lemon, some salt and some drizzle of honey
+- SOMETHING LIGHT, SWEET AND SOUR: Freshly-squeezed lemon, pinch of salt and a drizzle of honey

-- SOMETHING CREAMY BUT STRONG: Minced garlic, greek yogurt, some salt, and freshly-squeezed half of lemon or lime, some chives or spring onions
+- SOMETHING CREAMY BUT STRONG: Minced garlic, greek yogurt, pinch of salt and freshly-squeezed half of lemon or lime, some chives or scallions

-- SOMETHING LIGHT BUT STRONG: Vinegar, one crushed clove of garlic, a quarter of red onion, garlic powder and freshly cracked black pepper
+- SOMETHING LIGHT BUT STRONG: Vinegar, one crushed clove of garlic, a quarter of diced red onion, garlic powder and cracked black pepper

 - Mango ensalada — Traditionally, it is not considered a snack in my culture but rather a side to fried items like fish, grilled pork or spring roll, but I looove how refereshing and filling it is that I sometimes can just snack it on its own.
 Like many other recipes I make, I eyeball most of the measurement for the ingredients so you can always add or subtract the measurements in these.
 Here’s my take on ensalada: